-Fault description Cause Rectification Measured value jumps to- wards 0 % during filling The level echo cannot be distinguished from the false signal at a false signal position (jumps to multiple echo) Remove/reduce false signal: minimize interfering installations by changing the polarization direction Chose a more suitable installation position 5 time Transverse reflection from an extraction funnel, amplitude of the transverse reflection larger than the level echo Direct sensor to the opposite fun- nel wall, avoid crossing with the filling stream Measured value fluctuates around 10 20 % Various echoes from an uneven medi- um surface, e.g. a material cone Check parameter "Material Type" and adapt, if necessary The state of the s Optimize installation position and sensor orientation o mustifum.
-Reflections from the medium surface via the vessel wall (deflection) Select a more suitable installation po- sition, optimize sensor orientation, e.g. with a swivelling holder Measured value jumps sporadically to 100 % during filling Changing condensation or contamination on the antenna Carry out a false signal suppression or increase false signal suppression with condensation/contamination in the close range by editing
+Fault description Cause Rectification Measured value jumps towards 0 % during filling The level echo cannot be distinguished from the false signal at a false signal position (jumps to multiple echo) Remove/reduce false signal: minimize interfering installations by changing the polarization direction Chose a more suitable installation position 5 tima Transverse reflection from an extraction funnel, amplitude of the transverse reflection larger than the level echo Direct sensor to the opposite fun- nel wall, avoid crossing with the filling stream Measured value fluctuates around 10 20 % Various echoes from an uneven medi- um surface, e.g. a material cone Check parameter "Material Type" and adapt, if necessary and the state of t Optimize installation position and sensor orientation o mutative.
+Reflections from the medium surface via the vessel wall (deflection) Select a more suitable installation po- sition, optimize sensor orientation, e.g. with a swivelling holder Measured value jumps sporadically to 100 % during filling Changing condensation or contamination on the antenna Carry out a false signal suppression or increase false signal suppression with condensation/contamination in the close range by editing 0 time